Hidalgo (film)

-Hidalgo is a 2004 epic biographical western film directed by Joe Johnston and written by John Fusco.
-Based on the legend of the American distance rider Frank Hopkins and his mustang Hidalgo, it recounts Hopkins' racing his horse in Arabia in 1891 against Bedouins riding pure-blooded Arabian horses.
+Hidalgo is a 2004 epic biographical Western film directed by Joe Johnston and written by John Fusco.
+Based on the legend of American distance rider Frank Hopkins and his mustang Hidalgo, it recounts Hopkins' racing his horse in Arabia in 1891 against Bedouins riding pure-blooded Arabian horses.
 The film stars Viggo Mortensen, Zuleikha Robinson, and Omar Sharif.

-Hidalgo was released by Buena Vista Pictures under the Touchstone Pictures label on March 5, 2004.
-Upon release, the film received mixed reviews and it underperformed at the box office, grossing $108 million against a budget of $100 million.
+Hidalgo was released by Buena Vista Pictures Distribution under the Touchstone Pictures label on March 5, 2004.
+Upon release, the film received mixed reviews and underperformed at the box office, grossing $108.1 million against a budget of $100 million.

 Plot

-In 1890, Frank T. Hopkins and his mustang, Hidalgo, are part of Buffalo Bill's Wild West show, advertised as "the world's greatest endurance horse and rider."
+In 1890, Frank T. Hopkins and his mustang, Hidalgo, are part of Buffalo Bill's Wild West show, advertised as "the world's greatest endurance horse and rider".
 A famous long-distance racer, cowboy, and dispatch rider for the United States government, Hopkins is plagued by guilt for having carried a message to the 7th Cavalry Regiment authorizing the Wounded Knee Massacre of Lakota Sioux.
 He translates a futile request from another performer, Chief Eagle Horn, for Bill to help his nation's mustangs that have been rounded up by the government to be eradicated.

-Wealthy Sheikh Riyadh sends his attaché Aziz, accompanied by Rau Rasmussen, to challenge Hopkins and Hidalgo to enter the "Ocean of Fire": an annual 3,000-mile race across the Najd desert region for a $100,000 prize.
-The Sheikh is custodian of the al-Khamsa line, considered the greatest distance horses in the world, and traditionally the race has been restricted to pure-bred Arabian horses and Bedouin or Arab riders.
+Wealthy Sheikh Riyadh sends his attaché Aziz, accompanied by Rau Rasmussen, to challenge Hopkins and Hidalgo to enter the "Ocean of Fire", an annual 3,000-mile race across the Najd desert region for a $100,000 prize.
+The sheikh is custodian of the al-Khamsa line, considered the greatest distance horses in the world, and traditionally the race has been restricted to pure-bred Arabian horses and Bedouin or Arab riders.
 Hopkins' fellow performers raise his entrance fee, and he encounters unscrupulous English horse breeder Lady Anne Davenport.
-He meets Sheikh Riyadh, an admirer of the Wild West, who has promised his daughter Jazira as the fifth wife to the prince riding the Sheikh's horse Al-Hattal, should he win.
+He meets Sheikh Riyadh, an admirer of the Wild West, who has promised his daughter Jazira as the fifth wife to Prince Bin Al Reeh, who rides the Sheikh's horse Al-Hattal, should he win.

-The race begins, and Hopkins and Hidalgo face grueling conditions and contempt for an "infidel" riding an "impure" horse, and survive sabotage and a sandstorm.
+The race begins, and Hopkins and Hidalgo face gruelling conditions and contempt for an "infidel" riding an "impure" horse, and survive sabotage and a sandstorm.
 Determined to live her own life, Jazira advises Hopkins on surviving in the desert, but they are discovered together in his tent.
-The Sheikh prepares to have Hopkins gelded as punishment, but his outcast nephew Katib raids the camp, seeking control of the al-Khamsa line.
-The prince flees on Al-Hattal, but Aziz steals the Sheikh's family journal of horse breeding for Katib, who kidnaps Jazira and demands Al-Hattal as ransom.
+The sheikh prepares to have Hopkins gelded as punishment, but his outcast nephew Katib raids the camp, seeking control of the al-Khamsa line.
+The prince flees on Al-Hattal, but Aziz steals the sheikh's family journal of horse breeding for Katib, who kidnaps Jazira and demands Al-Hattal as ransom.